GoogleChrome/web.dev/src/site/content/en/blog/yahoo-japan-news/index.md

   - web-vitals
 ---

 [Yahoo!
-JAPAN](https://www.yahoo.co.jp) is one of the largest media in Japan, providing over 79 billion page views per month.
+JAPAN](https://www.yahoo.co.jp) is one of the largest media companies in Japan, providing over 79 billion page views per month.
 Their news platform, [Yahoo!
 JAPAN News](https://news.yahoo.co.jp) has more than 22 billion page views per month and an engineering team dedicated to improving the user experience.